CodeYourFuture/immersive-go-course/multiple-servers/README.md

 }
 ```

+As an extension to this exercise, practice Go modularity by splitting up your API server code into modules:

+- `api.go` for the DB connection & HTTP handlers — this is the file we already wrote
+- `images.go` for all code relating to reading or writing images

 ### Getting images from the API

 We've now built two servers: a static server for files and an API server that reads & writes data from a database.